TencentARC/mllm-npu/README.md

 * **training recipe**: this project provides the complete code for pre-training or superivsed finetuning the multimodal large language models on (Ascend) NPUs.

-* **acceleration program**: this project provides a GPU-based acceleration component replacement solution.
+* **acceleration**: this project provides an existing GPU-accelerated component replacement scheme for NPUs.

 * ****